 ImageSuggest can help.
 Our free tool brings you image suggestions from the top three image-sharing sites.
 The AI-powered image suggestions are based on your content, helping you cut on manual searches.
 You can use the service through the online user portal or try out the Google Docs add-on.
 One of the best features of the add-on is the ability to highlight parts of the text and get image suggestions.

-Do Creative Commons Images Need to be Cited?
+Do Creative Commons Images Need to Be Cited?

 It’s good practice to give the original author credit.
 In part, you’re showing your indebtedness and gratitude.
 You should also adhere to open copyright requirements.